 - 3.1.
 These PSOs apply to the procurement of, and award of contracts for all goods, works or services, except those in paragraph 3.3 below. - 3.2.
 Contracts with a Contract Value of less than £10k are only in scope of PSO5. - 3.3.
 The following contracts are not subject to these PSOs: - 3.3.1.
-Contracts for the acquisition or lease of land and/or real estate; and - 3.3.2.
-Employment contracts for the employees of the Commissioner.
+Contracts for the acquisition or lease of land and/or real estate; - 3.3.2.
+Employment contracts for the employees of the Commissioner; and - 3.3.3.
+Contracts for legal services or advice in contemplation of legal proceedings.